Barrack, Rodos & Bacine Encourages Napco Security Technologies (NSSC) Shareholders To Contact The Firm

 Barrack Rodos & Bacine is a nationally recognized shareholder and consumer rights law firm with offices in Pennsylvania, New York, and California.
 It has more than four decades of experience prosecuting securities law class actions, including cases involving accounting fraud and insider trading, and has achieved some of the largest recoveries in U.S. history of securities litigation.
 The firm's largest recoveries on behalf of investors include $6.19 billion for WorldCom investors, $3.32 billion for Cendant investors, $1.05 billion for McKesson investors, and $970.5 million for AIG investors.

-Tags Napco NSSC Napco Security Technologies Barrack Rodos & Bacine securities violations Shareholder Alert Class Action Fraud
+Tags NSSC Napco Napco Security Technologies securities fraud Class Action federal securities laws Barrack Rodos & Bacine

 Legal Disclaimer: